GIJack/harbor-wave/README.md

 harbor-wave
 =============

-STATUS: early-alpha.
-All commands now implemented. --use-dns is half implented.
-It works with spawn, but not destroy
+STATUS: Alpha.
+All commands and all switches implemented.
+Tested a little bit to work under nominal conditions.
+Extensive testing has not been done.
 As of such, API, and switches/subcommands are NOT stable yet.
 Please check them after every pull

-See TODO.md for more info.

 NOTE: REPORT ALL BUGS.
 ISSUE TRACKER IS ENABLED AND AWAITING YOUR REPORT